fazepalm/amazonfresh_delivery_slot_alerts/README.md

 ### Setup
-a p_data.py file needs to be created with the variables EMAIL, PASSWORD, OTP this file allows separation for your private date... this can be obfuscated farther if need be...
+a p_data.py file needs to be created with the variables EMAIL, PASSWORD, OTP this file allows separation for your private date... this can be obfuscated further if need be...

 ### Run Code
 ```sh